unChaz/sci-fi-5e/srd/mechanics/combat.md

 ### Making an Attack

-Whether you’re striking with a melee weapon, firing a weapon at range, or making an attack roll as part of a tek skill, an attack has a simple structure.
+Whether you're striking with a melee weapon, firing a weapon at range, or making an attack roll as part of a tek skill, an attack has a simple structure.

-1. **Choose a target.** Pick a target within your attack’s range: a creature, an object, or a location.
+1. **Choose a target.** Pick a target within your attack's range: a creature, an object, or a location.
 2. **Determine modifiers.** The GM determines whether the target has cover and whether you have advantage or disadvantage against the target.
 In addition, tek skills, special abilities, and other effects can apply penalties or bonuses to your attack roll.
 3. **Resolve the attack.** You make the attack roll.
 On a hit, you roll damage, unless the particular attack has rules that specify otherwise.
 Some attacks cause special effects in addition to or instead of damage.

-If there’s ever any question whether something you’re doing counts as an attack, the rule is simple: if you’re making an attack roll, you’re making an attack.
+If there's ever any question whether something you're doing counts as an attack, the rule is simple: if you're making an attack roll, you're making an attack.

 #### Attack Rolls

 When you make an attack, your attack roll determines whether the attack hits or misses.
 To make an attack roll, roll a d20 and add the appropriate modifiers.
-If the total of the roll plus modifiers equals or exceeds the target’s Armor Class (AC), the attack hits.
+If the total of the roll plus modifiers equals or exceeds the target's Armor Class (AC), the attack hits.
 The AC of a character is determined at character creation, whereas the AC of a monster is in its stat block.

 ##### Modifiers to the Roll

-When a character makes an attack roll, the two most common modifiers to the roll are an ability modifier and the character’s proficiency bonus.
+When a character makes an attack roll, the two most common modifiers to the roll are an ability modifier and the character's proficiency bonus.
 When a monster makes an attack roll, it uses whatever modifier is provided in its stat block.

 **_Ability Modifier_** The ability modifier used for a melee weapon attack is Strength, and the ability modifier used for a ranged weapon attack is Dexterity.
 Weapons that have the finesse or thrown property break this rule.